Del

 - Neutral oil for frying

-Moules or mussels
+Moules / mussels

 - 2 kg fresh line-caught mussels